 Does Royal Caribbean International hire couples?

 Royal Caribbean International welcomes couples onboard.
-However, each applicant is assessed individually based on his/her qualifications, and although every effort is made to accommodate couples to be assigned to the same ship, we cannot guarantee that they will be assigned to the same ship within a certain period of time, since - as is understandable - business needs take precedence.
+However, each applicant is assessed individually based on his/her qualifications, and although every effort is made to accommodate couples to be assigned to the same ship, we cannot guarantee that they will be assigned to the same ship, since - as is understandable - business needs take precedence.

 Is medical attention available to employees?

 Of course!
 Our crew's safety and wellbeing is our highest priority.
 Should employees become ill while onboard, each ship has a team of dedicated medical professionals that will provide assistance at not cost to the crew member.
 However, while the medical team is ready to assist in any urgent situation, they shouldn't be considered your primary medical care provider.
 It is important to join the ship healthy and ready to work.
 If you have any prescriptions that have been cleared as part of your pre employment medical exam, those should be filled for the duration of your assignment before you join.
 It can be very expensive to fill prescriptions in many ports of call.

 Do I have to wear a uniform?

 As a team, we like to project a consistent and professional image; this is why we have carefully chosen a uniform for each position onboard.
 Uniforms will be provided onboard, and though the cost will be subsidized by the company, some crew members must purchase part of their uniforms as well.
 Your recruiter will discuss this with you in more detail.

 How long would I be onboard before going back home?

 A contract ranges anywhere from three to approximately eight months, depending on the position.
 Most senior management roles have 4-month contracts while most of the rest of the positions have 6/8 month contracts.
 Employees live onboard for the total length of their contracts.